 Normal Looking Cervix

-The cervix is normally fusiform in shape, with narrow external and internal oses.
+The cervix is normally fusiform in shape, with narrow external and internal openings.
 The portio vaginalis is the visible portion of the cervix that protrudes into the vagina.
-The outer portion of the ectocervix is covered by smooth, pink, nonkeratinized squamous epithelium that embryologically originates from the vaginal plate.
-The central portion of the ectocervix is lined by simple columnar epithelium, the same lining of the endocervix, which originates from Mullerian tissue.
-A Line of demarcation can be identified between the pale pink squamous epithelium and the bright red columnar epithelium.
-It bears the name squamocolumnar junction.
+The outer portion of the ectocervix is covered by a smooth, pink, nonkeratinized squamous epithelium that embryologically originates in the vaginal plate.
+The central portion of the ectocervix is lined by a simple columnar epithelium, which also lines the endocervix, and originates in the Mullerian tissue.
+The squamocolumnar junction is the line of demarcation between the pale and pink squamous epithelium and the bright red columnar epithelium.

-The original squamocolumnar junction represents the embryologically designated junction between the squamous and columnar epithelium.
-It’s usually seen during adolescence and a woman’s first pregnancy as the uterus and vagina enlarge, resulting in evertion of the endocervix.
-In postmenopausal women, the squamocolumnar junction may be high in the canal and cannot be seen.
+The original squamocolumnar junction is the embryologically designated junction between the squamous and columnar epithelium.
+It is usually seen during adolescence and a woman’s 1st pregnancy as the uterus and vagina enlarge, resulting in eversion of the endocervix.
+In postmenopausal women, the squamocolumnar junction may be high in the canal and invisible.

-A new squamocolumnar junction can be derived from squamous metaplasia of the columnar epithelium that covers the central ectocervix, thus moving the junction progressively closer to the external os and then up the endocervical canal.
+A new squamocolumnar junction may develop during squamous metaplasia of the columnar epithelium that covers the central ectocervix, which moves the junction progressively closer to the external os and up the endocervical canal.

-The transformation zone is an area of cuboidal subcolumnar epithelium that can develop into either columnar or squamous epithelium.
+The transformation zone is an area of cuboidal subcolumnar epithelium that develops into either the columnar or squamous epithelium.
 It is located between the original and the new squamocolumnar junction.

-An abnormal looking cervix should be examined carefully using colposcopy under stereoscopic binocular magnification to identify the possible etiologies and exclude the cancerous lesions which may require further clinical evaluation.
-The possible causes of the suspicious cervix can be classified according to the etiological mechanisms into physiological, infectious, abnormal growth and iatrogenic.
+An abnormal-looking cervix should be examined carefully using colposcopy under stereoscopic binocular magnification to identify the possible etiologies and exclude cancerous lesions that may require further clinical evaluation.
+The possible etiology of a suspicious cervix includes physiological, infectious, and iatrogenic factors as well as abnormal growth.

-The gynecologist should first exclude the physiological conditions that can result in an abnormal looking cervix.
+The gynecologist should 1st exclude the physiological conditions that result in an abnormal-looking cervix.

-Ectropion occurs when endocervical evertion exposes a significant proportion of columnar epithelium that has a reddish appearance, similar to granulation tissue, giving the appearance of an erosion.
-This is seen as a central area of velvety redness surrounding the external os.
+Ectropion occurs when endocervical eversion exposes a significant proportion of columnar epithelium with a reddish appearance, similar to granulation tissue resembling an erosion.
+Ectropion appears as a central area of velvety redness surrounding the external os.
 Suspicious lesions should be biopsied to exclude malignancy.

-Physiological depletion of the ovarian follicles after menopause results in a significant decrease in the levels of estrogen hormone.
-The lack of estrogen causes atrophy and thinning of the cervical epithelium.
+Physiological depletion of ovarian follicles after menopause leads to a significant decrease in the levels of estrogen, resulting in atrophy and thinning of the cervical epithelium.
 Speculum examination reveals a pale epithelium with patches of erythema that may bleed easily on contact.
-The pH of vaginal discharge is less acidic (pH of 4.7 or higher).
+The pH of vaginal discharge is less acidic (pH 4.7 or higher).
 The possibility of a coexistent neoplasm should be excluded.
-Topical estrogen therapy for two to three months can reverse these changes.
+Topical estrogen therapy for 2–3 months can reverse these changes.

-They are cystic structures that form when a portion of columnar epithelium becomes covered with squamous cells.
-The underlying islands of active columnar tissue continue to secrete mucoid material, which becomes entrapped forming retention cysts.
-These cysts vary in number and size from microscopic to large clusters of cysts, distorting the appearance of the cervix.
-They can be translucent, or opaque yellowish/whitish cysts, with branching blood vessels running over their surfaces.
+These cystic structures form when a portion of columnar epithelium is covered with squamous cells.
+The underlying islands of active columnar tissue continue to secrete mucoid material, which is entrapped resulting in the formation of retention cysts.
+The cysts vary in number and size from microscopic to large clusters, distorting the cervical appearance.
+They may be translucent, or opaque yellowish/whitish cysts, with branching blood vessels traversing their surfaces.
 They are usually asymptomatic but may cause pain during intercourse (dyspareunia).

-If non-cystic cervical mass was observed during the examination, gynecologists should first exclude the possibility of cervical neoplasms.
+If colposcopic examination reveals non-cystic cervical masses, gynecologists should 1st exclude the possibility of cervical neoplasms.
 Other cervical growths include polyps and cervical fibroids.

-Invasive cervical carcinoma first appears as focally ulcerated and indurated lesions with a friable necrotic mass that bleeds easily on touch.
+Invasive cervical carcinoma 1st appears as focally ulcerated and indurated lesions with a friable necrotic mass that bleeds easily on touch.
 Advanced lesions can be exophytic, endophytic or infiltrative.
 Suspected lesions should be examined carefully, especially in high-risk patients.
-Cervical Intraepithelial Neoplasia (CIN) is a spectrum of pre-malignant lesions that can be detected only by pap smears.
+Cervical intraepithelial neoplasia (CIN) is a spectrum of pre-malignant lesions that can be detected only by pap smears.

-Fibroids (Leiomyomas) are well-circumscribed benign tumors of the uterine smooth muscles that usually run a very slow progressive course.
-Cervical fibroids may arise from the cervix itself or from the uterine submucosal fibroids that may elongate and project downward into the vagina through the cervical os.
-The fibroids are firm, smooth and non-tender on palpation.
-Menorrhagia and dysmenorrhea are the commonest presentation and occur most commonly with submucosal type.
+Fibroids (leiomyomas) are well-circumscribed benign tumors of the uterine smooth muscles that usually exhibit a very slow progressive course.
+Cervical fibroids may arise in the cervix itself or from the uterine submucosal fibroids that may elongate and project downward into the vagina through the cervical os.
+The fibroids are firm, smooth, and non-tender on palpation.
+Menorrhagia and dysmenorrhea are the commonest presentations, and most commonly associated with the submucosal type of fibroids.

-Bacterial vaginosis is a common bacterial vaginal infection, which represents a state of unexplained alteration of the normal vaginal flora, resulting from overgrowth of the normal inhabitants (anaerobic bacteria) of the vagina, such as Gardnerella Vaginalis (GV).
-It commonly presents with non-irritant, malodorous vaginal discharge, which is a characteristically thin, homogeneous, fishy-smelling, gray vaginal discharge, especially noticeable around the time of menses or following sexual intercourse.
-The diagnosis is based on the presence of clue cells on saline wet mount smears, vaginal pH > 4.5 and fishy odor with the addition of 10% KOH.
+Bacterial vaginosis is a common bacterial vaginal infection, which is characterized by unexplained changes in the normal vaginal flora, resulting from the overgrowth of normal anaerobic bacteria in the vagina, such as Gardnerella vaginalis (GV).
+It generally manifests as a non-irritant and malodorous vaginal discharge, which is characteristically thin and homogeneous, with a fishy odor and gray color.
+It is especially noticeable around the time of menses or following sexual intercourse.
+The diagnosis is based on the presence of clue cells on saline wet mount smears, a vaginal pH > 4.5 and a fishy odor with the addition of 10% potassium hydroxide (KOH).
 It responds well to metronidazole.

-Trichomoniasis is a common cause of vulvovaginitis, which is caused by Trichomonas Vaginalis (TV), an ovoid, motile and flagellated protozoon.
-It is a common sexually transmitted infection that characteristically presents with profuse, frothy, yellow malodorous vaginal discharge with vulvar irritation.
-Speculum examination may reveal subepithelial redness of the cervix (strawberry cervix), in which certain red areas can be identified colposcopically.
+Trichomoniasis is a common cause of vulvovaginitis, which is caused by Trichomonas vaginalis (TV), which is an oval, motile, and flagellated protozoon.
+It is a common sexually transmitted infection and is characterized by profuse, frothy, and yellow malodorous vaginal discharge with vulvar irritation.
+Speculum examination may reveal subepithelial redness of the cervix (strawberry cervix), with specific red areas identified colposcopically.

-The diagnosis is based on the presence of motile trichomonads and WBCs on saline wet mount smears, vaginal pH > 4.5 and amine odor with 10% KOH.
-Application of Schiller’s Iodine gives Leopard skin appearance.
+The diagnosis is based on the presence of motile trichomonads and white blood cells (WBCs) in saline wet mount smears, a vaginal pH > 4.5, and amine odor with 10% KOH.
+The application of Schiller’s iodine solution leads to a leopard-skin appearance.
 It responds well to metronidazole.

 Candidiasis is a fungal infection of the vulva and vagina.
-In 90% of the cases, it is caused by the normal inhabitants of candida albicans, especially when host immunity is reduced.
-Patients typically present with intense pruritus, a vaginal burning sensation that may cause discomfort, and scanty thick white vaginal discharge.
-Although candidal infection can be identified clinically, diagnosis is based mainly on the presence of pseudo-hyphae, with budding yeast on KOH wet mount smears.
+In 90% of the cases, it is caused by Candida albicans, especially when host immunity is decreased.
+Patients typically present with intense pruritus, a vaginal burning sensation that may cause discomfort, and a thick, white vaginal discharge.
+Although the candidal infection can be identified clinically, diagnosis is based mainly on the presence of pseudo-hyphae, with budding yeast observed on KOH wet mount smears.

 Herpes simplex infection

-Herpes simplex virus (HSV) type II primarily infects the anogenital tract.
+Herpes simplex virus (HSV) type 2 primarily infects the anogenital tract.
 It is considered the most common cause of ulcerative genital lesions.
-HSV typically presents with multiple, superficial, painful ulcerations of the vagina and cervix, making the cervix extremely abnormal; may be misdiagnosed with invasive cervical cancer.
-In contrast to cervical cancer, HSV infections are painful, recurrent and resolve spontaneously within 2–4 weeks.
+HSV typically presents with multiple, superficial, and painful ulcerations of the vagina and cervix, leading to extremely abnormal appearance of cervix, which may be misdiagnosed with invasive cervical cancer.
+In contrast to cervical cancer, HSV infections are painful, recurrent, and resolve spontaneously within 2–4 weeks.

-Genital warts are the most common sexually transmitted viral infection, and in 90% of the cases, it is caused by human papillomavirus (HPV) type 6 and 11.
+Genital warts are the most common sexually transmitted viral infections, and in 90% of the cases, they are caused by human papillomavirus (HPV) types 6 and 11.
 They present as either flat or large exophytic (cauliflower-like) papules or nodules on the moist surfaces of the vulvovaginal and cervix, causing itching and burning pain.
 Suspicious clinical diagnosis can be confirmed with a colposcopy-directed cervical biopsy.

-Iatrogenic scarring of the cervix can be caused by previous cervical surgery or other procedures.
+Iatrogenic scarring of the cervix may be attributed to previous cervical surgery or other procedures.
 The gross appearance is based on the extent of cervical scarring.
-Minimal scarring may present as circumferentially raised pale tissue around the os, while more extensive scarring may result in distortion of the cervix.
-Cervical stenosis is a common complication which occurs in 1–2% of patients.
-Due to contraction of the scar tissue, it may result in secondary amenorrhea and hematometra in severe stenosis.
+Minimal scarring may be observed as circumferentially raised pale tissue around the os, while more extensive scarring may result in cervical distortion.
+Cervical stenosis is a common complication, which occurs in 1–2% of patients.
+The contraction of the scar tissue may result in secondary amenorrhea and hematometra in severe stenosis.